ijlyttle/r_intro/index.md

 *** =foot

-Purpose is to highlight the some steps in an analysis, not to show a complete analysis
+Purpose is to highlight some steps in an analysis, not to show a complete analysis

 <i class="fa fa-link"></i> [U.S. National Climatic Data Center](http://www.ncdc.noaa.gov/societal-impacts/redti/)